(Self Made) Exploring Evil Doors 1

 - Jan 21

-NOTICE: This is likely going to be perceived as self-roasting, but I promise, I'm his/my biggest fan.
+NOTICE: This is likely going to be perceived as self-roasting, but I promise, I'm my biggest fan.

 TITLE: Evil Doors 1.